nkeetels/Roest/README.md

 # Roest
-A repository for experiments in Rust
+A repository for experiments with SDL in Rust